engineblock/engineblock-docs/docsrc/content/sketches/tracking.md

 ### Filtering

 A *CycleFilter* is simply an IntPredicate wrapper.
 It is used to filter cycle results.
-The thread harness (The Motor, in EB parlance) uses cycle filters when provided in order to subfilter the available cycles that will be dispatched to an action.
+The thread harness (The Motor, in EngineBlock parlance) uses cycle filters when provided in order to subfilter the available cycles that will be dispatched to an action.

 ## The Tracking Bestiary